Apply to join the BSN network of over 90 Botanical Sanctuaries across the country.

 All applications must be emailed to John Stock, Outreach Coordinator: firstname.lastname@example.org

 Please note that we will not process your payment until the application has been received and accepted.
 If for some reason you are not accepted into the Network, your voided check will be returned to you.

 Please answer the questions below in some detail.
 The more information we have about your proposed Sanctuary the better.
 Please feel free to attach photos.
 Call our office if you have further questions about the Botanical Sanctuary Network Program or need assistance downloading the application.

-- Please provide details of your land, size, location, time on land, existing medicinal plant species, current conservation projects.
+- Please provide details of your land, location, maps, photos, time on land, existing medicinal plant species, current conservation projects.
 What makes your land special?

 - What educational programs are offered and on what basis (classes, walks, workshops, plantings)?
 How often are programs held?